Diego74965/AM-task4/README.md

 # AM-task4
-Investigation of the dynamic interactions of investmen, income and consumption in the United States.
+Investigation of the dynamic interactions of investment, income and consumption in the United States.